|Lowest Recommended Age:||Mature High Schooler|

 Inarritu uses a hand-held camera and directs with a simple, intimate, very pure feeling similar in style to the Dogma 95 movies.
 Penn gives one of the most sensitive performances of his career.
 He usually plays characters who are not as smart as he is, but here he is completely convincing as a math professor and he shows us an extraordinary range of subtle and complex emotions.
 Watts and Del Toro are also outstanding.

-Parents should know that the film includes tragic deaths and brutal violence with gory wound.
+Parents should know that the film includes tragic deaths and brutal violence with gory wounds.
 There are explicit sexual references and situations, including nudity and a brief glimpse of a porno film.
 Characters drink, smoke, and use drugs.
 A character attempts suicide.
 There is very strong language.

 Families who see this movie should talk about why Inarritu chose to tell the story this way.
 How would its impact have been different if told in a more conventional structure?
 Why is the film called “21 Grams?”
 What do you think of Jack’s wife’s comment that his duty is to his family?
 Why do the different characters say, “Life goes on?”